opensocdebug/osd-doc/src/02_spec/07_modules/dem_uart/systemif.rst

 .. figure:: img/bus_write_diagram.*
    :alt: A typical write cycle

+   A typical write cycle

 .. figure:: img/bus_read_diagram.*
    :alt: A typical read cycle

+   A typical read cycle

 A new request is made by asserting ``bus_req``, unless ``bus_req`` is asserted, no other signal is valid.
 ``bus_write`` indicates whether it is a read (0) or a write (1) request.